status-im/nimbus-eth2/docs/the_nimbus_book/src/networking.md

 # Network setup

 Nimbus will automatically connect to peers based on the health and quality of peers that it's already connected to.
-Depending on the network and the number of validators attached to the the node, Nimbus may need anywhere from 10 to 60 peers connected to operate well.
+Depending on the network and the number of validators attached to the node, Nimbus may need anywhere from 10 to 60 peers connected to operate well.

-In addition to making outgoing connections, the beacon node node works best when others can connect to the node - this speeds up the process of finding good peers.
+In addition to making outgoing connections, the beacon node node works best when others can connect to it - this speeds up the process of finding good peers.

-To allow incoming connections, the peer must be reachable via a public IP address.
+To allow incoming connections, the node must be reachable via a public IP address and it must be aware of it, so it can advertise it to its peers.

+## UPnP

-By default, Nimbus uses UPnP to set up port forwarding and detect your external IP address.
-If you do not have UPnP enabled, you may need to pass additional command-line options to the node, as detailed below.
+By default, Nimbus uses [UPnP](https://en.wikipedia.org/wiki/Universal_Plug_and_Play) to set up port forwarding and detect your external IP address.
+If you do not have UPnP enabled, you may need to pass additional command-line options to the node, as explained in subsequent sections.

-A collection of tips and tricks to help improve your network connectivity.
+To enable UPnP, it's usually as simple as checking a box in your router's configuration.
+Unless it's a FRITZ!Box router, that is.

+With this brand, you also need to edit individual connections - in "Home Network" -> "Network" -> edit icon -> "Permit independent port sharing for this device".
+You might also want to enable "Always assign this network device the same IPv4 address", in case the setting is associated with IPs instead of MACs.

 ## Monitor your Peer count